![]() |

 development of 229 European transwoman age 18 to 68 (the median

-average being a surprising young 28) after a year on hormone therapy
+average being a surprisingly young 28) after a year on hormone therapy

 (estrogen and anti-androgen) showed similar disappointing results.